Is cannabidiol legal in Switzerland?

 Cannabis: legal in Switzerland?

-CBD itself is also not governed by this law, as it has no psychoactive effect.
-What's more, with its reputation as a "universal remedy", the cannabidiol content of cannabis and its derivatives is not, for the moment, subject to specific regulation.
+CBD itself is also not governed by this law, as it has no psychoactive effects.
+Moreover, with its reputation as a "universal remedy", the cannabidiol content of cannabis and its derivatives is not, for the moment, subject to any specific regulation.

-This means that as long as a product - whether oil, flower or infusion - does not exceed the 1% THC threshold, it is legal, regardless of CBD content.
-This is a very interesting law, which guarantees consumers a non-psychotropic experience, while taking into account the benefits that can be derived from a low dose of THC.
+This naturally leads to a recurring question: is cannabidiol legal in Switzerland?
+The answer is yes, as long as a product - whether oil, flower or infusion - does not exceed the 1% THC threshold, it is considered legal, regardless of its CBD concentration.
+This legal provision enables consumers to enjoy the benefits of hemp without the risk of psychotropic effects.

 cervin 2 500x167 1